-You may have seen it rolling through your neighborhood: a large, colorful vehicle resembling an RV boldly proclaiming “The Future of Health Begins with You.”
-Inside, the vehicle looks remarkably similar to a doctor’s office, with a waiting area, exam rooms, and a small lab for processing samples.
+You may have seen them rolling through your neighborhood: large, colorful vehicles resembling RVs boldly proclaiming “The Future of Health Begins with You” or “Precision Health for All.”
+Inside, the vehicles look remarkably similar to a doctor’s office, with a waiting area, exam rooms, and a small lab for processing samples.

-In preparation for the launch of its first mobile unit, the IPPH initiated a year-long effort to develop relationships with community-based partners and ambassadors.
+In preparation for the deployment of the mobile units, the IPPH spent a year developing relationships with community-based partners and ambassadors.
 These community ambassadors helped recruit participants to the study and bridge the digital divide for older residents who were less familiar with the iPad technology used in the All of Us consent and enrollment process.
 Brisa Aschebrook-Kilfoy, PhD, a research associate professor in the Department of Public Health Sciences and co-investigator at IPPH, says that these community partners were crucial in helping the IPPH open a dialogue about population and precision health with the diverse neighborhoods in the area it serves.

 “Our hope is that together we can lay the groundwork for a new community-based research model that helps retain participants and ensures that communities historically underrepresented in biomedical research are represented in these newer programs,” she says.
 “We want what we learn, in everything from general health to cancer and cancer disparities, to be relevant to the population we serve.”

-The IPPH mobile unit research program is recruiting for both All of Us and COMPASS, and eligible city residents are welcome to enroll in both studies simultaneously.
+Eligible city residents are welcome to enroll in both All of Us and COMPASS studies simultaneously.
 Residents who sign up for either or both programs through the mobile units can expect their experience to be similar to a doctor’s visit.
 The vehicles are equipped with stations where participants use an iPad to complete surveys on their health history, plus two exam rooms where phlebotomists can draw blood and record participants’ height, weight, and blood pressure.
 Blood and urine samples are processed on the spot by research professionals in the onboard lab space.